 In other words, what makes the practice of head coverings significant is a relationship, not so much the act itself.
 Headcovering and non-headcovering extends from the idea of submission.
 A woman who wears a head covering publicly testifies that she is under submission to her husband in Christ.
 But we also see that a man who does not wear a head covering in worship testifies that he also is in submission to Christ (vs. 3).
 He is claiming to be under lawful authority and lives as a servant to Jesus, his saviour, redeemer and Lord.

 How is it that men are the glory of God?
 And what does it mean that women derive this glory from men?
 Does this mean that men are better than women?
 In these questions we (also) encounter the modern debates between complementarians and egalitarians.
 The latter wants to uphold the inherent equality of men and women in essence and function and the former the inherent equality of their essence only.
 But, judging the matter from the perspective of Paul, both are wrong.
-Women are in essence and function not equal to men, at least when viewed from the perspective of glory and image bearing.
+Women are in essence and function not equal to men, at least when viewed from the perspective of glory.

 Paul explores this in 1 Timothy 2:13: “For Adam was first formed, then Eve.”
-This, it seems to me, is primarily what Paul is aiming at in 1 Corinthians 11:7: man being created originally or singularly, the creation of the woman is not only after him but from the original creation of the man (Genesis 2:21-23).
+This, it seems to me, is primarily what Paul is aiming at in 1 Corinthians 11:7: man being created originally or singularly, the creation of the woman is not only after him sequentially but from the original creation of the man (Genesis 2:21-23).
 For Paul confirms this in the following verse when he says: “For the man is not of the woman; but the woman of the man” (vs. 8).
 Which is to say, she has her existence and, by God’s design, her image bearing status from her husband.
-And thus she is his crown, his glory (Proverbs 12:4).
+And thus she is his crown and his glory (Proverbs 12:4).

 Similarly, man (Adam) was told to dress and keep the garden before the woman (Eve) was even brought into the world (Genesis 2:15).
 And so even though Eve tempted him to fall, he was whom God called (Genesis 3:9) and the one by whom all humanity (men and women) are cursed to death (vs. 19) and the one whom it is said was driven from the garden (cf. vs. 22 “the man,” vs. 23 “him” vs. 24 “the man”), though obviously Eve was as well.
 Thus as the glory of man(kind) was compromised by man, it is his honour in Christ to uphold it once again.